dpacassi/disable-javascript/README.md

 **NOTE:** On Firefox for Android, no icon will be shown but toggling is possible via a menu item.
 See the [Add-on page](https://addons.mozilla.org/en-US/firefox/addon/disable-javascript/) for screenshots.

+## Why to use this web extension
+The code is completely **open source**, you can also use the unpacked version of this web extension if you prefer.
+No data of you will ever be logged and the web extension asks only for needed permissions.
+Pull requests are **welcome**!

 ## Support
 If you need any assistance or find any bugs, feel free to contact me directly via email or create a new issue on the [projects GitHub page](https://github.com/dpacassi/disable-javascript).